 At 1:48 this morning, an email showed up in my inbox that read:

 We have something new we’d like you to hear.
 Cover your breath, polish your teeth… BAGBOY.

 There was also a link to a new video (posted below) that features a kid going apeshit in a suburban home and tearing up the joint with a reckless abandon that makes it feel like the missing link between Sonic Youth‘s “100%“ video and the one for REM‘s “It’s the End of the World.”
 At first listen, a lot goes through one’s head.
-“Does this measure up to the old material?“ “Does this mean that there’s more material on the way?“ For me, it was hard to tell if Kim Deal was even on the track, but when you hear her voice come in at the 1:40 mark, it almost arrives like a sigh of relief.
+“Does this measure up to the old material?”
+“Does this mean that there’s more material on the way?”
+For me, it was hard to tell if Kim Deal was even on the track, but when you hear her voice come in at the 1:40 mark, it almost arrives like a sigh of relief.
+[UPDATE: it only sounds like Kim Deal.
+It’s actually been revealed to be the voice of a man; Frank Black friend/collaborator, Jeremy Dubs].
 So… how far have they gotten with this project and what does it mean for the PIXIES moving forward?
 I guess that time will tell, but for the time being, it does appear that they haven’t seized up completely.